 Soon afterward, wireless telegraphy, the radio, and the host of other communication technologies were invented.
 The term continued to be a sign of nuisance for unskilled or amateur operators across the land- and sea-based services that people used to communicate with.

 However, the amateur radio community adopted the term ham with quite the pride.
 With the 20th century, the word ham radio lost its derogatory meaning and was used with pride instead.

-Licensing: what you need to do in order to have a functional ham radio service yourself?
+Licensing: What you need to do to have a functional ham radio service yourself?

 If you plan on having a working ham radio service, there are certain requirements you must meet to qualify for the license.
 There are also various technical training programs that help you build relevant skills.

 Radio waves travel cross-country, so a lot of licensing laws are regulated by international organizations like the World Radio Conferences and the International Telecommunication Union.
 But the actual licensing is done by organizations within a country.